nojnhuh/cluster-api-provider-azure/README.md

 resources, simply applying these resources to the management cluster in its reconciliation loop and reflecting their status.

 CAPZ v2's main assumption is that each object in `spec.resources` is an Azure Service Operator (ASO) resource, which allows CAPZ v2 to understand the state of the underlying Azure resources.
-It also must make some assumptions like that an AzureManagedControlPlane defines an ASO ManagedCluster resource.
+It also must make some assumptions like that an AzureASOManagedControlPlane defines an ASO ManagedCluster resource.
 These assumptions are necessary to fulfill CAPZ v2's contract with Cluster API.

 This interface requires much more configuration than existing providers to represent the same underlying